 Kurma, alternatively known as “korma”, “khorma”, or “qorma”, is a dish originating from Central Asian culinary traditions.
 Kurma is a curry made using vegetables or meat along with yogurt, coconut, spices, and nut or seed paste.
 Based on the region, the ingredients used to make the kurma recipe are different.

 Today, I have shown the South Indian kurma, using coconut and cashew nuts as the base.
-It is made by using yogurt or curd in some regions instead of coconut.

 - Beetroot: Washed, peeled, and chopped into small cubes.